aleph2c/miros/doc/patterns.rst

 this example we just scribble "busy" into the spy log.
 Then we add 1 to our ``chart.busy_count``.
 If the count is big enough we transition back to the polling state.
 Upon exiting the processing state, the ``chart.processing_count`` is set to 0.
 That should work!
+Actually, it won't work at all.

-But notice the large **Xs** on the diagram.
+Notice the large **Xs** on the diagram.
 These are there to show that they are illegal transitions.
 The Miro Samek event processoring algorithm will only allow init events to drill further into child states; they can not leave there current state and navigate to another region of the chart.
-It's an honest mistake.
+I'll just pretend I didn't know about this and continue.

 Let's see what happens when we try to make this broken statechart

 .. code-block:: python
-  :emphasize-lines: 11,12,25,26
+  :emphasize-lines: 14,15,27,28

   import time
   from miros.hsm import pp